johnsonfamily24/johnsonfamily24.github.io/reunion_fees.md

 We have a post office box set up for all family members to send your payments.
-You may send money orders or checks in the mail to:
+You may send money orders or checks in the mail to:<br><br>
-Clotis C. Johnson, Sr.,
+Clotis C. Johnson, Sr.<br>
-Post Office Box 731,
+Post Office Box 731<br>
-Plaquemine, Louisiana, 70765.
+Plaquemine, Louisiana, 70765<br>

 As an incentive, the first 5 people to pay their fees will get one free t-shirt.
-In addition, anyone paying fees prior to May 1st will have their name placed in a drawing for a $50 gift card.
+In addition, anyone paying fees prior to May 1st will have their name placed in a drawing for a $50 gift card 🤑.
 Winners will be announced at the reunion.

 **Alcohol IS permitted, but will NOT be provided.**